 The festive season has an incredible reputation for encouraging less-than-healthy eating.
-Yet, with a little extra care and consideration, we can still enjoy super-healthy celebrations, whilst knowing that every morsel that we eat and share with family and friends can be filled with health affirming goodness.
+Yet, with a little extra care and consideration, we can still enjoy super-healthy celebrations.
+With these vegan Christmas truffles, we can know that every morsel that we eat and share with family and friends can be filled with healthy goodness.

 I’ve enjoyed eating healthful foods for years and would choose wholesome plant-based delights any day of the year.

 Learning to create very satiating recipes has shown me that eating this way is so alive, so vibrant and can play an important role in keeping us healthy and fit.
 Now, I couldn’t imagine any other way.

 Vegan Christmas truffles are easy and healthy

 In the spirit of healthy festive indulgence, I am sharing my latest, delicious sweet treat.
 Using dried fruit and mixed warming spices, it has a nurturing, seasonal flavour.